bcgov/data-publication/pages/dpw_data_distribution_.md

 ---
 layout: default
-title: Data Distribution
+title: Distribution Workflow
 nav_order: 110
+parent: Data Distribution
-parent: Data Publication Services
+grand_parent: Data Publication Services
 has_toc: false
 ---

-DATA PUBLICATION SERVICES
-# DATA DISTRIBUTION SERVICE
+# DATA DISTRIBUTION WORKFLOW

 This document provides a set of procedures and best practices around downloading data that is stored in the BC Geographic Warehouse (BCGW) and exported out using the following tools: the BC Data Catalogue (BCDC) and iMapBC.